yongdd/deep-langevin-fts/README.md

 Lastly, `find_best_epoch.py` will tell you which training result is the best.
 The training result is not always the same.
 If you are not satified with the result, run `train.py` once again.

 #### 4. Run Simulation
 Edit `run_simulation.py` to use the best epoch.
 For example, set `model_file = "saved_model_weights/epoch_92.pth"` if the 92nd epoch was the best one.
-To use a pre-trained model instead, set `model_file = "example/gyroid/pretrained_models/gyroid_atr_cas_mish_32.pth"` if you want to run simulation for gyroid phase.
+You can use a pre-trained model instead in `examples` folder.
+For example, set `model_file = "example/Gyroid/gyroid_atr_cas_mish_32.pth"` if you want to run simulation for gyroid phase.
 Then, run the simulation.
 ```
 python run_simulation.py
 ```
 Polymer density, fields and structure function will be recored in `data_simulation` folder.

 #### 5. Data Visualization
 Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.

 # Notes
 * In `examples` folder, input fields obatained using SCFT, yaml files for input parameters, pre-trained model weights, and field configurations at equilibrium states for several known BCP morphologies are provided.
-* Currently, the best neural network model is `LitAtrousCascadeMish` in `model/model/atr_cas_mish.py`, and it is set as default model in `train.py` and `inference.py`.
+* Currently, the best neural network model is `LitAtrousCascadeMish` in `model/model/atr_cas_mish.py`, and it is set as default model in `train.py` and `inference_net.py`.

 # Citation
 Daeseong Yong, and Jaeup U. Kim, Accelerating Langevin Field-theoretic Simulation of Polymers with Deep Learning, **2022**, in revision